jakub-mata/browser_project/README.md

 to install dependecies and build the project (you can view this in the *Makefile*).
 This will take a while.
 After this step, you should be ready to run the application.

 ## Usage
-Switch to the script directory.
+Switch to the script directory inside the cloned repo.
 Then can view a webpage by using this command:
 ```
 go run dora -web *websiteAddress*
 ```